benc-uk/smilr/etc/docker/docker.md

 There are two Docker images; one for the frontend server which serves the Angular app out to users, and another image for the data API service

 NOTE.
 These commands **should be run in PowerShell** rather than WSL bash.
-It is possible to get the docker command working in WSL with the Docker engine on Windows 10 but that's outside of the scope of this exercise.
+It is possible to get the docker command working in WSL with the Docker engine on Windows 10 but that's outside of the scope of this exercise

 ### Set variables

 Run the following in PowerShell to set names we will be using in the commands.
-Note the ACR name needs to be unique and not contain dashes
+Note the ACR name needs to be unique and must not contain dashes or dots
 ```
 $acrName = "smilracr"
 $resGroup = "Demo.Smilr"